 Gravity meets Contact in this gripping science fiction adventure set in the near future, starring Brad Pitt as a decorated astronaut tasked with a top secret mission that takes him to the outer reaches of the solar system.

 Pitt plays Major Roy McBride, the son of highly respected scientist Clifford McBride, whose experiments to find life on other planets, conducted from just outside Neptune's orbit have inadvertently caused a chain reaction that threatens the future of the human race.
-With contact broken for over 30 years, Pitt is assigned to Mars, in an attempt to make contact with his rogue father, but the mission is plagued on the entire journey by cosmic anomalies, conspiracies and even physical conflict.
+With contact broken for over 30 years, Pitt is assigned to Mars, in an attempt to re-establish communication with his rogue father, but the mission is plagued on the entire journey by cosmic anomalies, conspiracies and even physical conflict.